FunkyFreshFo/Negative-Checker-Extension/documentation.md

 })
 ```

-Next we will create the measure function.
-The code will be documented with comments for what each line does
+Next, we will create the measure function.
+The code will be documented with comments on what each line does
 ```
 function measure() {
     // query the active tab and window to the user's current selected item